juanrh/TemperatureMetrics/agent/online-temp-metrics/README.md

   $ inv -l
   Available tasks:

     analyze                  Run all static analysis tools
-    build               Build the code for this architecture cross-build         Build the code for RPI 3B+ cross-build-shell   Open a shell on a container for cross build release             Build, run all tests and all static analysis tools smoke-test          Run a measurement on a RPI 3B+
+    build                    Build the code for this architecture ci-build                 Run the CI build locally in a Docker container ci-build-image-publish   Publish the build image to DockerHub, so it is available ci-build-shell           Open a shell in a container for CI builds cross-build              Build the code for RPI 3B+ cross-build-shell        Open a shell on a container for cross build release                  Build, run all tests and all static analysis tools smoke-test               Run a measurement on a RPI 3B+
   ```

 ### Cross compile for RPI 3B+